saltstack/salt-windows-msi/README.md

 This project creates a Salt Minion msi installer using [WiX][WiX_link].

-The focus is on 64bit, unattended install, Python 2.
+The focus is on 64bit, unattended install.

 ## Introduction